lanceengland/lanceengland.github.io/about.md

 # About

-Lance England is a data professional focused on data, analysis, integration, and automation using SQL Server, Power BI, DAX, SQL Server Analysis Server, BizTalk, PowerShell, C#, and more.
-He has industry experience in health care, manufacturing, property rental, and non-profit sectors.
-He graduated from Georgia State University with a major in Computer Information Systems.
+My name is Lance England and I’m a Microsoft Certified Azure Solutions Architect, Azure Administrator, and Power BI Data Analyst.
+I currently work as a Senior Consultant at [Improving](https://improvingatlanta.com/) working in health care, manufacturing, property rentals, and non-profit sectors. graduated from Georgia State University with a major in Computer Information Systems.

+Technical skills:

+- SQL Server
+- Power BI, including DAX and Power Query
+- PowerShell
+- C#
+- Azure
+- BizTalk

+My focus is on data, analysis, integration, and automation.

 ![Lance England profile picture](/assets/img/lance_england.jpg)